Embedded feminism: War on terror

 In 2001, the Bush administration began expressing their concerns for the situation of women under the Taliban regime.
-According to Hunt, it invoked the struggle for women's rights and women's liberation as a rational to justify the invasion of Afghanistan.
-This increased gender awareness can be interpreted as part of a framing strategy which conflated the War on Terror with the fight for women's rights as a proxy for universal human rights.
+According to Hunt, it invoked the struggle for women's rights and women's liberation as a rationale to justify the invasion of Afghanistan.
+This increased gender awareness can be interpreted as part of a framing strategy which conflated the war on terror with the fight for women's rights as a proxy for universal human rights.
 In the eyes of many feminists, the rescue of oppressed women from the Taliban became the powerful normative legitimation of the invasion which obtained broad public approval.
-More importantly, this strategy could align itself with feminist groups, that are traditionally pacifist, and could win their approval, thereby removing a critical opposition.
-The doubts in the government's commitment to further women's rights through war arose due to its lack of interest before 9/11.
+More importantly, this strategy could align itself with feminist groups that are traditionally pacifist, and could win their approval, thereby removing a critical opposition.
+The doubts in the government's commitment to further women's rights through war arose due to its lack of interest before the September 11 attacks.
 It was only after the terror attacks, that politicians in the US and in Europe began broadly supporting women's liberation from the Taliban.

-Despite its usual non-violent stance, the Feminist Majority Foundation (FMF) supporter the policies of the Bush administration and is therefore regarded as one of the most vocal feminist supporters embedded in the War on Terror.
+Despite its usual non-violent stance, the Feminist Majority Foundation (FMF) supported the policies of the Bush administration and is therefore regarded as one of the most vocal feminist supporters embedded in the war on terror.
 Although the FMF saw the government's increased gender awareness as a success of their ‘Stop Gender Apartheid’ campaign, their involvement in Bush's political project was strongly criticized by other NGOs and the critical public because their role was considered to be legitimizing.
 Hunt sees embedded feminism as a concept that was used to advance the engendered war story of the Bush administration that the invasion of Afghanistan could liberate Afghan women.
 It has further created a division between feminist groups that supported the war and those groups that refused to get involved in the usurpation of feminism for war.
-A division also emerged between "Western" feminists who strived to save the "Other" women from an orientalised enemy and Afghan feminists who criticized the notion that war could liberate them.
+A division also emerged between "Western" feminists who strived to save the "other" women from an orientalised enemy and Afghan feminists who criticized the notion that war could liberate them.